Elderes/market-flow/README.md

 ### Order Service
 - **Responsibilities**:
   - Receives customer orders.
-  - Validates order details (e.g., client information, products, etc.).
+  - Validates order details (client information, products, etc.).
   - Publishes order events to RabbitMQ for processing by other services.
   - Sends confirmation emails to customers regarding their order status.
   - Manages client and address information related to orders.